 How is Deferred Compensation Treated for Exit Tax?

 Deferred compensation is treated differently than most other types of assets/income at the time of exit.
 For example, when a person has stock, it is treated as mark-to-market.
 When a person has certain tax-deferred items — they generally lose their tax-deferred status at the time of calculating the exit tax and are deemed distributed.
 When it comes to deferred compensation such as Restricted Stock Units, the tax implications are determined by whether or not the income is considered eligible or ineligible deferred compensation.

 When the compensation is considered deferred and eligible, the income is not taxed at exit.
 For example, when a person has a 401K, that is considered eligible deferred compensation — which is generally how restricted stock units would also be treated from a US employer.
 When the taxpayer exits, that amount is not deemed distributed on the day before expatriation.

 Instead, once the taxpayer begins receiving income in the future (so it will not be deferred at that time since it is being realized), the US administrator withholds 30%.
 And, while certain withholding cannot be minimized — that does not mean certain tax consequences cannot be minimized — depending on applicable treaty rules.

 Ineligible Deferred RSU Compensation

 The primary concern is of course that the shares may not have actually vested yet.
-If you are in a situation in which you have RSU’s from a foreign employer which could be considered ineligible for deferred compensation purposes and exit tax — you should evaluate the situation very carefully to assess the tax implications.
+If you are in a situation where you have RSU’s from a foreign employer that could be considered ineligible for deferred compensation purposes and exit tax, you should evaluate the situation very carefully to assess the tax implications.